lucia-auth/lucia/docs/pages/guides/oauth/multiple-providers.md

 ## Validating callback

 Instead of the user table, we can now use the OAuth account table to check if a user is already registered.
-If not, in an transaction, create the user and OAuth account.
+If not, in a transaction, create the user and OAuth account.

 ```ts
 const tokens = await githubAuth.validateAuthorizationCode(code);